kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

     curl -L ${CONFIG_URI} > ${CONFIG_FILE}
     ```

-**Notice**: By default, the IBM configuration is using [Kubeflow pipeline with Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
+**Note**: By default, the IBM configuration is using the [Kubeflow pipeline with the Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
-    If you want to use Kubeflow pipeline with Argo backend, please modify and uncomment the `argo` and `kfp-argo-multi-user` applications
+    If you want to use the Kubeflow pipeline with the Argo backend, modify and uncomment the `argo` and `kfp-argo-multi-user` applications
     inside the `kfctl_ibm_multi_user.yaml` and remove the `kfp-tekton-multi-user`, `tektoncd-install`, and `tektoncd-dashboard` applications.

 3. Deploy Kubeflow: